WoodsGao/tensorflow-yolov3/README.md

 # tensorflow-yolov3
-An implementation of SENet with tensorflow2
+An implementation of yolov3 with tensorflow2